bitrise-io/devcenter/_articles/en/team-management/deleting-bitrise-account.md

 ---
-title: Deleting your Bitrise account
+title: Editing and deleting your Bitrise account
 tag:
 - teams
 - orgs